-Clinical signs of GI problems in foals remain consistent and they include fever, diarrhea, abdominal distension, spending more time lying down, depression, and difficulty in defecating.
-Here are some of the common digestive problems experienced by foals.
+Clinical signs of GI problems in foals include fever, diarrhea, abdominal distension, spending more time lying down, depression, and difficulty in defecating.

 Meconium Impaction

 Meconium impaction is a common type of colic experienced by neonatal foals aged 12-24 hours.
-Normally, the first stool or the meconium, is excreted shortly after the foal consumes the special milk produced by the mare called colostrum.
-However, there are occasions when the foal cannot excrete the meconium successfully.
-That is when the problem usually starts.
+Normally, the first stool or the meconium, is passed shortly after the foal consumes the special milk produced by the mare called colostrum.
+However, there are occasions when the foal cannot pass the meconium successfully.

 The colostrum is produced immediately following the birth of the foal.
 It contains immunoglobulins necessary to protect the foal from harmful bacteria keeping him healthy until such time his immune system develops properly, which would be at around 8-10 weeks.